twolfson/twolfson.com/articles/passionate-open-source.md

 # Keep things focused
 The Unix Philosophy of "Do one thing and do it well" has helped an enormous amount with keeping feature size down and projects focused.

-Something that a programmer should understand is that anything you build now, you will need to maintain later.
+Anything that you build, you will need to maintain later.
 As a result, adding in unnecessary one-off features will lead to a feeling of constantly being overwhelmed later on.

-For example, a common request in [spritesmith][] is to add in using `0` over `0px` for sprite positions, combine rules which use the same `background-image` or `width`/`height`.
-However, as I explain in the issues, this is starting down the road of CSS minification.
-As a result, we should leave that complexity out of [spritesmith][] and request people use a CSS minification tool after [spritesmith][].
+For example, a common request in [spritesmith][] is to add in using `0` over `0px` and combine common CSS properties (e.g. `background-image`/`width`/`height`).However, as I explain in the issues, this is starting down the road of CSS minification.
+As a result, we left that complexity out of [spritesmith][] and requested people use a CSS minification tool after [spritesmith][].

 https://github.com/twolfson/spritesheet-templates/issues/11